insin/sacrum/README.rst

 URLConf
 -------

-URL patterns can be configured  to map URLs to views, capturing named parameters in the process, and to reverse-resolve a URL name and parameters to obtain a URL.
+URL patterns can be configuredto map URLs to views, capturing named parameters in the process, and to reverse-resolve a URL name and parameters to obtain a URL.